glic3rinu/passlib/docs/lib/passlib.hash.postgres_md5.rst

 This algorithm it not suitable for *any* use besides manipulating existing PostgreSQL account passwords, due to the following flaws:

-* It's use of the username as a salt value means that common usernames (e.g. ``admin``, ``root``, ``postgres``) will occur more frequently as salts, weakening the effectiveness of the salt in foiling pre-computed tables.
+* Its use of the username as a salt value means that common usernames (e.g. ``admin``, ``root``, ``postgres``) will occur more frequently as salts, weakening the effectiveness of the salt in foiling pre-computed tables.

 * Since the keyspace of ``user+password`` is still a subset of ascii characters, existing MD5 lookup tables have an increased chance of being able to reverse common hashes.

-* It's simplicity makes high-speed brute force attacks much more feasible [#brute]_ .
+* Its simplicity makes high-speed brute force attacks much more feasible [#brute]_ .

 .. rubric:: Footnotes